Eric Fairless - Nissan 350z

 I was planning on going to more events this year but the pandemic came in and plans were ruined, looking forward to next year though.
-I am a pretty quiet person so I just started to post more regularly onto social media instead, made a couple new friends, joined a local car club, went on a couple of cruises and has started to get me much more comfortable meeting and talking to new people.
-I would say that's probably the best thing about owning my purple wide body 350z, it is super easy to meet new people.
+I am a pretty quiet person so I just started to post more regularly on social media instead, made a couple of new friends, joined a local car club, and went on a couple of cruises which has started to get me much more comfortable meeting and talking to new people.
+I would say that's probably the best thing about owning my purple wide-body 350z, it is super easy to meet new people.

 - Moulded Replica Rocket Bunny Kit

 - Custom Purple Paint Job - Extreme Auto Refinishing

 - Ducktail Spoiler - Drift Dialects

 - Custom Purple Weighted Shift Knob - @grechwoodworks

 - Spec-D Headlights

 Steve Morgado at Extreme Auto Refinishing for Paint and Moulding the body kit!